European Citizen's Prize

-In 2008, the European Parliament introduced the European Citizen's prize.
-It is intended to reward on an annual basis individuals or groups who have particularly distinguished themselves in strengthening European integration by the expression of European cooperation, openness to others and practical involvement in the development of mutual understanding.
+In 2008, the European Parliament introduced the European Citizen's Prize.
+It is intended to reward on an annual basis, individuals or groups who have particularly distinguished themselves in strengthening European integration by the expression of European cooperation, openness to others and practical involvement in the development of mutual understanding.
 It is awarded upon nominations of Members of European Parliament.

-The Prize
+Prize

 The European Citizen's Prize was launched by the European Parliament in 2008 to recognise exceptional achievements by Europeans.
 In that year, 37 people from 19 member states were selected for the prize in recognition of relevant work done.
 They received their medals in national award ceremonies and had the chance to showcase their work and meet MEPs at the European Parliament in Brussels on 7–8 November.
 The awarding of the European Citizen's Prize has continued annually since then, with some projects being linked to the theme of the European year, a specific area of focus which changes every year.
 The Citizen's Prize may be given for activities that either facilitate cross-border cooperation within the EU or promote better mutual understanding and closer integration between citizens and member states.
-It may also be awarded for day-to-day activities reflecting the values enshrined in the EU's charter of fundamental rights.
+It may also be awarded for day-to-day activities reflecting the values enshrined in the EU's Charter of Fundamental Rights.
 The laureates can be citizens, groups, associations or organisations.
 Every year each MEP has the right to nominate one candidate.